marzun9620/remix-todo-app/README.md

 - Use a process manager like PM2 or a hosting provider that supports Node.js

 ## License
-This project is licensed under [Your License Here].
+This project is licensed under MIT